jpbetz/programmatic-scaladoc-example/README.md

     paramDoc: <p>provides a string</p>
     paramDoc: <p>provides a <b>boolean</b></p>

-Keep in mind that direct access to the scala AST like we do here means that as the scala compiler changes, so to will the code to traverse the AST and convert a comment to a string.
+I put "Programmatic API" in quotes in the title of this page because directly accessing the AST like we do here means that as the scala compiler changes, so to will the code to traverse the AST and convert a comment to a string.
 This program works for scala-compiler 2.9.2 but does not work with scala-compiler 2.10.x.